Learning how to use Pinterest for your blog is an effective and wise investment of your time, especially if you are a beginner.

 UPDATE: I don’t see much benefit on repining my own pins, and Pinterest is making more difficult to do it from the notifications tab.
-I take it is because pinterest don’t want us to do that.
+I take it is because Pinterest doesn’t want us to do that.

 Use a scheduler if that is your choice but keep pinning manually too.

-Below is a video where Alisa Meredith from Tailwind interviews Sarah Hoople Shere, Head of Product Marketing about Pinterest best practices.
+Here is a video where Alisa Meredith from Tailwind interviews Sarah Hoople Shere, Head of Product Marketing about Pinterest’s best practices.

 Using related Pinterest groups will expand your reach, but getting into them is not as easy as you might think.

 Many group creators will ignore your request to join their group board.
-I find this to be especially true if the group have LOTS of followers.
+I find this to be especially true if the group has LOTS of followers.